gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The method for creating a handle to a Rhino-backed worker has changed in `RhinoWorkerHandleFactory`.
 All classes in this package have been deprecated and will be moved to an internal package.

+### Changes to internal APIs

+Please note that internal APIs may change between releases and will not necessarily be mentioned in release notes.
+The list of classes available in our Javadoc and Groovydocs represent the public API.

+* `org.gradle.util.ConfigureUtil`
+    * Removed `configure(Closure configureClosure, T delegate, boolean configureableAware)`
+    * Removed `configure(Closure configureClosure, T delegate, int resolveStrategy)`
+    * In many cases, `ConfigureUtil.configure()` can be replaced by `Project.configure()` instead.

 ### Source and target compatibility options are always passed to the Java compiler

 The target-/sourceCompatibility options for the Java Plugin default to the version of Java used to start Gradle.